 Ransomware 24x7 Hot Line: Call 800-462-8800

-Progent's Ransomware 24x7 Hot Line is designed to help organizations to take the time-critical first phase in mitigating a ransomware attack by putting out the fire.
-Progent's remote ransomware engineer can help you to identify and quarantine infected servers and endpoints and protect clean assets from being compromised.
-If your system has been penetrated by any strain of ransomware, don't panic.
+Progent's Ransomware 24x7 Hot Line is intended to guide you to carry out the urgent first step in responding to a ransomware assault by containing the malware.
+Progent's remote ransomware expert can help you to identify and isolate breached devices and protect undamaged assets from being compromised.
+If your network has been breached by any strain of ransomware, don't panic.
 Get immediate help by calling Progent's Ransomware Hot Line at 800-462-8800.
-For more information, see Progent's Ransomware 24x7 Hot Line.
+For details, see Progent's Ransomware 24x7 Hot Line.